vlandham/captain_z/out/captain_z.md

 Dr. Star paused a moment to yawn.
 Then she continued.

 "Anyone who needs to read the real words knows which way the letters were swapped, so its easy for them.
-To everybody else, the words don't make sense."
+To everybody else, the letters don't make sense."

-"Could _you_ read it?"
+"Could _you_ make sense of it?"
 Asked Captain Z hopefully.
 If Dr. Star could crack the code, then maybe it would lead to more treasure.

 "I've never been any good with words and puzzles like this," Dr. Star said shaking her head.
 "It would take me weeks, and I might not get anywhere."

 Captain Z took the paper back and looked at it a bit longer.

 She was pretty good with words, when she wanted to be.
 Maybe she had enough smarts to crack the code.
-But it would have to wait for a time when she wasn't so dang tired.
+But it would have to wait for a time when she wasn't so tired.

 The night ended with a hug.
 Captain Z found a cozy couch and a warm blanket and was soon deep asleep.
-Snoring, and dreaming of treasure.
+Snoring, and dreaming of hidden treasures to be found.

 #